erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/10_intro.md

 ## Turning Cranes into Robots

 The ability of cranes to provide logistics over large spans and at great heights has transformed construction since antiquity.
-They are the kinematic systems of choice for the large of scale of construction sites, naval operations and large scale assembly tasks.
+They are the kinematic systems of choice for the large scale of construction sites, naval operations and large scale assembly tasks.
 However, the key to their success is also the reason for the limitation of their automation.
 Using a rope as the last link of their kinematic chain, cranes are able to cover height with a minimum of material.
 The flexibility of the rope also means that it requires extremely little space when retracted, as it can be coiled and wound around winches.